Competitor Comparison

 Use Case General scripting Numeric-specific Different focus

 NumExpr: Fast array expression evaluator for Python, 4-15x faster than NumPy.
-(Source: pydata/numexpr GitHub, 2025)
+(Source: NumExpr documentation, 2025)

 Language Ecosystem Python (huge ecosystem) Rust (growing) NumExpr